cmarcink/cp4waiops-samples/aiops-cognos-analytics/schemas/README.md

 Once the policy has been saved, new alerts and incidents and state changes to existing ones (if update trigger type is configured) will be forwarded to the database.

-After you've created or updated alerts or incidents, verify data exists in the database from the DB2 command prompt or view it the DB2 UI:
+After you've created or updated alerts or incidents, verify data exists in the database from the database command prompt or view it the database UI:
 ```
 db2 SELECT * from ALERTS_REPORTER_STATUS
 ```